richtekp/pgalise/README.md

 ## Known Issues
 * Several integration tests fail or are ignored due to the anonymisation of ip addresses
-* Control- and OperationCenter won't work till R1 is fixed
 * Dashboard in the OperationCenter won't work because Cognos is not available anymore

 ## Work Arounds